-The main idea of the proof is to deform a Zariski-closed immersion $s\colon Y \to X$ into the zero section of its normal cone.
-The construction of the deformation to the normal cone uses blow-ups, so we refer to \cite[Section~6]{adic-notes} for the detailed discussion of the Proj and blow-up construction in the adic world, and to \cite[Section~5]{adic-notes} for the notion of an lci (Zariski-closed) immersion.
-In the case of schemes, these notions are standard.
+The main idea of the proof is to deform a Zariski-closed immersion $s \colon Y \to X$ to the zero section of its normal cone.
+Since this construction relies on blow-ups, we refer to \cite[Section~7]{adic-notes} for a detailed treatment of the $\mathrm{Proj}$ and blow-up construction in the adic setting, and to \cite[Section~5]{adic-notes} for the definition of lci (Zariski-closed) immersions.
+In the setting of schemes, these notions are standard.

 \begin{construction} (Deformation to the normal cone) Let $Z\xhookrightarrow{i} X$ be an lci $S$-immersion.
 Then the {\it deformation to the normal} cone $\rm{D}_Z(X)$ is the $S$-space

 By definition, it admits a morphism $\pi\colon \rm{D}_Z(X) \to \bf{A}^1_X$.
 Moreover, by functoriality, there is a morphism